marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ## Digital Detox Tips Beyond Timers

 Setting timers is just one aspect of a healthy digital lifestyle.
 Most importantly, change your perspective from "using your phone less" to "doing something else more".
-What would you rather do than scrolling on social media?
-Make a list with 10 items, and focus on how to do them more often.
+What would you rather do than scroll on social media?
+Make a list of 10 items, and focus on how to do them more often.
 Try joining a sports club, meeting with friends every Tuesday, or exploring new hobbies.

 Consider these additional strategies: